Grantmaking

 Engaging in Consumer Education and Feedback to Decrease Health Disparities

 The shift to Medicaid managed care and new value-based care arrangements in the state could improve health outcomes for financially vulnerable residents or widen already steep racial and geographic disparities.
-To ensure that families with low incomes are not harmed as payment models change, the Trust will support efforts to educate residents and promote beneficiary feedback and information sharing among stakeholders.
+To ensure that families with low incomes are not harmed as payment models change, the Trust will support efforts to educate residents and promote patient feedback and information sharing among stakeholders.

 Engaging in Consumer Education and Feedback to Decrease Health Disparities